carlosgalvezp/Udacity-Self-Driving-Car-Nanodegree/term1/projects/p5-vehicle-detection/README.md

 <mark>Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).</mark>

+Besides HOG features, we also computed spatilly binned and color histogram features, as can be observed in functions `color_hist_features` (`cell #17`) and `bin_spatial`, (`cell #18`).
+Again, some tuning of parameters was performed on the sandbox provided by Udacity.
+We use 32 bins per channel for the histograms, and a we resize the image to 16x16 in the spatial binning, to obtain a small feature vector.

+We combine these features into a single 1D vector, of final size 6156, as seen in function `combine_features`, `cell #19`.

-We decided to use an SVM (Support Vector Machine) as a classifier for this project, given it's powerfulness with non-linearly separable datasets and easy to use API from the `sklearn` kit.
+To create the classifier, we opted for a Linear SVM (Support Vector Machine), given it's tradeoff between powerfulness and computatinal cost, and easy-to-use API from the `sklearn` kit.

 Before using the classifier, we perform **feature normalization** on the HOG features that we extracted previously.
-This is implemented in the function `normalize_features`, `cell #15`.
+This is implemented in the function `normalize_features`, `cell #22`.
 To this extent, we used the `StandardScaler` object , part of the `sklearn.preprocessing` package, as suggested by Udacity.
 According to the documentation, the normalization consists on removing the mean and scaling to unit variance, which is desirable to make the training procedure